CARES Act, NOL Rules, IRS Guidance: Critical Tax Considerations and Mitigation Planning for Taxpayers

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will provide guidance to tax counsel and advisers on critical tax considerations amid the COVID-19 pandemic.
+This CLE/CPE course will provide guidance to tax counsel and advisers on critical tax considerations amid the COVID-19 pandemic.
 The panel will discuss tax implications and potential opportunities under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, recent IRS guidance, NOL rules, and challenges under the BEAT, GILTI, FDII, and transition tax rules.
 The panel will also examine additional tax considerations and offer mitigation planning techniques under current tax law and the CARES Act and state and local tax considerations.

 - Tax implications of the coronavirus pandemic